-The primary mandate of the Human Resources Committee is to approve compensation policies and guidelines for employees of the Corporation, to approve compensation arrangements for executives of the Corporation, to recommend to the Board compensation arrangements for the Directors and for the CEO, to oversee the management of incentive compensation plans and equity compensation plans, to consider the implications of any risks associated with the Corporation’s compensation policies and practices, to oversee human resources management strategies relating to employee health and well-being and to review succession plans for senior management, taking into account the objectives of the Corporation’s Diversity Policy.
+The primary mandate of the Human Resources Committee is to approve compensation policies and guidelines for employees of the Corporation, to approve compensation arrangements for executives of the Corporation, to recommend to the Board compensation arrangements for the Directors and for the Chief Executive Officer, to oversee the management of incentive compensation plans and equity compensation plans, to consider the implications of any risks associated with the Corporation’s compensation policies and practices, to oversee human resources management strategies relating to employee health and well-being and to review succession plans for senior management, taking into account the objectives of the Corporation’s Diversity Policy.

 Number of meetings in 2022: 1Governance and Nominating Committee Charter